 They make sure their client’s voice is heard and their choices are respected, helping to counter the power imbalances that are so common in clinical settings.
 This continuous, affirming presence can start to repair that broken trust, one person at a time.
 It's a vital step toward creating a healthcare environment where everyone feels safe and seen.

 The need for this is stark.
 Black women experience abortion rates more than twice that of white women, and people below the federal poverty line have rates almost six times higher than those with higher incomes.
 Following the Dobbs decision, nearly half (47.7%) of disabled women of reproductive age now live in states with abortion restrictions, piling on more travel and logistical burdens.
-An abortion doula provides crucial support to navigate these compounded challenges.
+An abortion doula offers practical support to help people manage these compounded challenges.
 You can explore more about these disparities in reproductive care on umich.edu.

 By standing beside their clients, doulas help dismantle the idea that quality care is reserved for a select few.
 They embody the principle that every single person deserves to be treated with dignity.